thatguyjk/MC_JewelryBackboneApp/README.md

-# MC_JewelryBackboneApp
+# MarieClaireJewelry BackboneJS App

-BackboneJS based front-end for managing the views and information on marieclairejewelry.com
+BackboneJS and JQuery based front-end for managing the views and information on marieclairejewelry.com website